HiveDesk

 Timekeeping System

-[Company Name] uses [timekeeping system/software] to track employee work hours.
+[Company Name] uses [System Name] to track employee work hours.
 All employees are required to use the designated system to record their time worked, including start times, end times, meal breaks, and any approved overtime.

 Employee Responsibilities